-Robert (Bob) Potts has been a Partner in the firm for more than thirty-five years.
+Bob Potts has been a Partner in the firm for more than forty-five years.
 He is an experienced litigation counsel with a varied practice and extensive client list.

 Bob has successfully acted for clients in disputes involving real estate and business contracts, corporate disputes and mortgage enforcement remedies.
 He has defended class actions and served as counsel in several leading cases, including Abdool , Bre-X and the class action stemming from the 2008 propane explosion in Toronto.

 Acting on behalf of LawPro (formerly the Lawyers Professional Indemnity Company), Bob has defended solicitors in professional negligence suits.
 He has represented accountants, agents and brokers, and has represented the professional indemnity company on behalf of the Royal College of Dental Surgeons of Ontario.
-He also provides coverage opinions to insurers on a variety of policies.
+He has also provided coverage opinions to insurers on a variety of policies.

 Bob chairs the firm’s Indigenous Law Group, and has actively represented and counselled First Nations since the early 1980’s.
 He has successfully negotiated a number of land claim settlements in Ontario and Alberta, including: